joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 topic of indexing in SQL, which is a tool for caching intermediate data

-# The Structure of an Index in SQL
+# Sorting a Table in SQL Using an Index

 An index in SQL is just a sorted list of all of our data in a table where the index specifies in the column order in which to sort rows.